This article is part of our Bakery Business Startup Guide—a curated list of articles to help you plan, start, and grow your bakery business!

-Let’s meet the baking business owners:
+Let’s meet the bakery business owners:

 Michelle Green started baking when she was a teen, but it wasn’t until she was well into her corporate career that she realized baking was her true calling.
-Fed up with the stale muffins that seemed to be standard fare at all of her board meetings, this baker and mother of triplets decided to ditch the business suit and open her own bakery in Australia called Three Sweeties.
+Fed up with the stale muffins that seemed to be standard fare at all of her board meetings, this baker and mother of triplets decided to ditch the business suit and open her own shop in Australia called Three Sweeties.

 Barbara Batiste was also baking treats at an early age for her close-knit Filipino family, and after years of amazing her relatives with her creations, she decided to turn her love of all things tasty into a business.
 She started in her home, and her business continued to expand.
 She has outgrown three commercial kitchens since, in part due to her creative business modeling, which includes both a catering service and a mobile dessert food truck.
 Now, she’s preparing to open a storefront in West Los Angeles called B Sweet Dessert Bar.

 With Michelle and Barbara’s help, let’s get the planning process started.

 1. Select the kind of bakery you’d like to open

 2. Write a business plan

 As part of your business plan, you’ll dive into finances.
-One of the numbers you’ll need to generate is startup cost.You’ll need to compile a list of equipment that you’ll need to make baked goods.
-From appliances like ovens and refrigerators, to smaller items like utensils and pans, make sure you create a full list of tools.
+One of the numbers you’ll need to generate is startup cost.You’ll need to compile a list of equipment, from appliances like ovens and refrigerators, to smaller items like utensils and pans.
+Make sure you create a full list of tools.
 The equipment will be a one-time hit, but you’ll also need money to live on while the business gets established.

 3. Shop for space